Confessions of an ignorant and frustrated teacher

 Trauma-impacted children are not sick or “bad”.
 Developmental trauma is an injury.
 It happens TO the child.
 In turn, when they become adults, many re-enact their unaddressed trauma, injuring the next generation in a merciless cycle of pain and fear.
 When the injuries fester unaddressed, they set off a chain of events leading ultimately to early death, according to the CDC..

 Developmental trauma changes the architecture of a developing child’s physical brain.

 Part 1: The changes to the physical structure of the brain impair academic efforts.
 They damage children’s memory systems, their ability to think, to organize multiple priorities (“executive function”), and hence to learn, particularly literacy skills

 Part 2: The changes to the child’s neurobiology predispose hypervigilance, leading trauma-impacted children to often misread social cues.
-Their fears and distorted perceptions generate surprising aggressive, defensive behaviors.
-The ‘hair trigger’ defenses are often set off by deep memories outside of explicit consciousness.
+Their fears and distorted perceptions generate surprising, aggressive, defensive behaviors.
+The ‘hair trigger’ defenses are often set off by deep memories outside of explicit consciousness of the child.

 Adults’ view, from the ‘outside’, of the seemingly illogical, or worse, oppositional behavior, is often one of shock, confusion, frustration and maybe anger.

 If we act on our uninformed views, we risk retriggering more of the child’s trauma, and even more aggression.
 I confess, as a less experienced classroom teacher, I often did exactly that.

 The inner pain and fear are often intentionally camouflaged and nearly impossible to perceive from the outside.

 The trauma history, which connects the inside fear to the outside behavior, is often buried so deeply that even the injured can be unconscious of the connection.